yasir2000/openwrt-oldwiki-md/OpenWrtDocs/xwrt.rst

 This page is '''NOT''' maintained by the OpenWrt developers.
+Furthermore, it is actively under development.
+It is also used as a sandbox for new documentation that may eventually be moved to the primary OpenWrt documentation.

 == X-Wrt ==